rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs continuously while the player is resting (using pipboy alarm clock).

 ```
-int     arg0 - the game time in ticks
+int     arg0 - The game time in ticks
-int     arg1 - event type: 1 - when the resting ends normally, -1 - when pressing ESC to cancel the timer, 0 - otherwise
+int     arg1 - Event type: 1 - when the resting ends normally, -1 - when pressing ESC to cancel the timer, 0 - otherwise
-int     arg2 - the hour part of the length of resting time
+int     arg2 - The hour part of the length of resting time
-int     arg3 - the minute part of the length of resting time
+int     arg3 - The minute part of the length of resting time

-int     ret0 - pass 1 to interrupt the resting, pass 0 to continue the rest if it was interrupted by pressing ESC key
+int     ret0 - Pass 1 to interrupt the resting, pass 0 to continue the rest if it was interrupted by pressing ESC key
 ```

 -------------------------------------------